The Origin of Mass – Physics Beyond the Standard Model

 There is no indication that anywhere in the visible Universe considerable amounts of antimatter exist.
 Since particles and antiparticles must have been created in equal amounts in the Big Bang, there must be a fundamental difference between them.
 Else, they would have completely annihilated, leaving a Universe filled with pure radiation.

-The standard model of elementary particle physics can’t explain the observed matter excess in the Universe.
-This symmetry violation must have occurred in the early Universe.
+This symmetry violation must have occurred in the early Universe, but the Standard Model of elementary particle physics can’t explain the observed asymmetry.
 A scenario for this, in which neutrinos play a crucial role, is the so-called leptogenesis which is explored by MPIK theorists.
 Here, the asymmetry of light particles subsequently induces the observed asymmetry of heavy particles.

 Measurements of the masses as well as of the magnetic moments of the antiproton and the proton in Penning traps didn’t yet reveal any differences despite the highest precision.
 But further advanced measurement techniques may resolve the puzzle.